 Health Warning – Marine Biotoxin in Shellfish

-The Community and Public Health division of Canterbury District Health Board has issued a health warning advising the public not to collect or consume shellfish harvested from any part of Akaroa Harbour (see map below).
+The Community and Public Health division of Canterbury District Health Board has issued a health warning advising the public not to collect or consume shellfish harvested from the coastline between Motunau Beach and Akaroa Harbour.